 - At this stage, the start has largely figured out what is working and what’s not.
 Also, with a large incoming business, substantial data would start flowing.

 - This will be about building for how part.
-Data engineering will be key at this point in time, Kafka, Luigi, MongoDB etc.
+Data engineering will be key at this point in time, Kafka, Luigi, MongoDB etc. The data pipelining needs to be more robust compared to earlier.

 - The engineering team will have their task cut out in trying to store and make sure the data is in a retrievable format.
 Analytics will be mostly around making sure key reports are generated fast, consumable format.

-- Analytics at this stage is still restricted to the strategy part but more from an operational effectiveness and streamlining of business.
+- Analytics at this stage is still restricted to the strategy part but more from operational effectiveness and streamlining of business.

-- The business has grown past startup stage with at-least one stable product or a set of paying enterprise customers.
+- The business has grown past startup stage with at least one stable product or a set of paying enterprise customers.

 - The analytics now will now be about improving the top-line.
 This is where advanced analytics or data science will be taking over, product features like recommendation engines, AI assistants etc will be taking over.